project-emerse/intro-to-search-indexes/overview.md

 compound queries built out of this basic operation, such as phrase queries, often written in double-quotes.
 Searching for the phrase "chest pain", the index would first look up each individual word, then try to match the returned positions to see if two positions are adjacent.
-The query then just doesn't return a single position as a result, but a span of positions.
+The query then returns a span of positions instead of a single position.

-The way a phrase query matches can obviously be changed.
-Near-queries are much like phrase queries, but rather than having a condition such as `x + 1 = y`, they have a condition such as `|y - x| < 5` meaning the near-query will match if the two words are within 5 positions.
-In Lucene/Solr, this is written with the query syntax `"x y"~5`.

 <table class="basic">
 <caption>Queries on